All Episodes

 What's the president's economic plan?

-The president's economic plan is okay, middle class tax cuts, corporate tax cuts, repatriation, energy independence, and we get the economy moving again.
+The president's economic plan is, okay, middle-class tax cuts, corporate tax cuts, repatriation, energy independence, and we get the economy moving again.

-But this time, the enemy is ready for him.
+Covert operative Mitch Rapp is ready for anything, but this time, the enemy is ready for him.

-Read Order to Kill, the explosive new novel in Vince Flynn's number one New York Times bestselling Mitch Rap series.
+Read Order to Kill, the explosive new novel in Vince Flynn's number one New York Times best-selling Mitch Rapp series.

-Because of unscrupulous members of the Pakistani Secret Service, Rap finds himself chasing false leads in an effort to keep Pakistani nukes from falling into the hands of terrorists.
+Because of unscrupulous members of the Pakistani Secret Service, Rapp finds himself chasing false leads in an effort to keep Pakistani nukes from falling into the hands of terrorists.

-Soon it becomes alarmingly clear that the forces in Moscow are bent on fomenting even more chaos and turmoil in the Middle East.
+Soon, it becomes alarmingly clear that the forces in Moscow are bent on fomenting even more chaos and turmoil in the Middle East.

-And rap must go deep into Iraqi territory.
+And Rapp must go deep into Iraqi territory, posing as an American ISIS recruit.

 Written with the same relentless action as Vince Flynn's greatest novels, Mitch Rapp's latest adventure is as timely and provocative as ever.

-A Mitch Rap novel by Kyle Mills is now in paperback wherever books are sold.
+Order to Kill, a Mitch Rapp novel by Kyle Mills, is now in paperback wherever books are sold.

 All right, so Senator Ted Cruz was in the meeting with the president.